Modern Slavery Act 2015

-NTT Europe Limited (the “Company”) is committed to improving its practices to combat slavery and human trafficking.
+NTT Europe Limited,company number 02307625, whose registered office is at 1 King William Street, London,EC4N 7AR,England (the "Company"is committed to improving its practices to combat slavery and human trafficking.

 Human trafficking is a modern-day form of slavery and is contrary to the principles of freedom and dignity.
 It goes against one of the Company's core Values - Integrity.

 - We strive to be honest, ethical, and transparent in everything we do.

 - We lead by example taking responsibility and holding ourselves accountable.